ORTools4MTEX/ORTools/README.md

 ### [Example 4](./ORTools_example4.m)
 #### Predicting the β to α transformation texture in a titanium alloy
 In this script, we repeat the reconstruction of the prior β microstructure from an α microstructure as shown in [example 2](https://github.com/frankNiessen/ORTools#example-2) with less detail.
 We then look at the variant distribution and conclude that strongly preferential variant selection did not occur.
-We are therefore in a good position to predict the transformation texture of α from the reconstructed β using the ORTools function [plotPODF_transformation](https://github.com/frankNiessen/ORTools/blob/master/README.md#plotPODF_transformation).
-The predicted transformed α texture shows good agreement with the actual α texture.
+We are therefore in a good position to predict the transition texture of α from the reconstructed β using the ORTools function [plotPODF_transformation](https://github.com/frankNiessen/ORTools/blob/master/README.md#plotPODF_transformation).
+The predicted transition α texture is in good agreement with the experimental α texture.

 [![ORTools - Example 4](http://img.youtube.com/vi/Yx2jKII3HUc/0.jpg)](http://www.youtube.com/watch?v=Yx2jKII3HUc "Video Title")